 Be sure to look at both of these brands when you go shopping for your next gas grill.
 Napoleon and Weber are two of the leaders in the industry and you may find the best grill for you among their many models.
 It may come down to getting your hands on the grills themselves and looking at them in person to decide which one will be a better fit for your deck.

-The Weber option in our review might be for you if you want a lot of cooking space for a great value, although the Napoleon option has a higher BTU rating and some useful extra features.
+The Weber option in our review might be for you if you want a lot of cooking space for a great value, although the Napoleon option has an infrared side burner.
 Napoleon vs Weber is certainly a stiff competition, but either way, you are a winner!

 For more information on gas grills, visit our showroom or come into our store and speak to one of our knowledgeable salespeople.
 You can also download our FREE Buyer's Guide to get more familiar with the subject before you come visit!